BILLY: Steering Large Language Models via Merging Persona Vectors for Creative Generation: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by the National Science and Technology Council, Taiwan, under the Grants 114-2917-I-564-024 and 114-2628-E-002-021-.
-Shao-Hua Sun was supported by the Yushan Fellow Program by the Ministry of Education, Taiwan.
+This work was supported in part by the National Science and Technology Council, Taiwan, under the Grants 114-2917-I-564-024 and 114-2628-E-002-021-, and the Taiwan Centers of Excellence.
+Shao-Hua Sun was supported by the Yushan Fellow Program of the Ministry of Education, Taiwan.